RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-In a blender, combine soy sauce, salt, black pepper, sugar, garlic (with skin), calamansi juice, baking soda, and cola or apple juice.
-Blend until smooth.
+Combine the soy sauce, salt, black pepper, sugar, garlic, calamansi juice, baking soda, and cola in a bowl or blender.

-Pour the marinade over the beef.
-Make sure each piece is well-coated.
-Let it marinate for at least 2 hours or overnight.
+Pour the marinade over the thinly sliced beef, mix well, and marinate for at least 2 hours or overnight.

-Heat oil in a frying pan over medium heat.
+Heat the oil in a skillet or wok over medium heat.

 5/10/2025